mysqljs/mysql/Readme.md

     npm install mysql

+Or if you don't want to use npm / run the latest source:

+    cd ~/.node_libraries
+    git clone git://github.com/felixge/node-mysql.git mysql

 ## Design Goals

 * TDD: All code is written using test driven development, code coverage should approach 100%